-He now had a wand, dozens and dozens of books on magic and ENTIRE room full of Dudley's old toys and broken things… And weeks and weeks of time before School officially started.
+He now had a wand, dozens and dozens of books on magic and ENTIRE room full of Dudley's old toys and broken things.
+With weeks and weeks to go before school began.
 He grinned from ear to ear as the now-eleven-year-old took to the rubble in his room like a fish to water.

-The Dursleys said nothing when Harry returned Dudley's bike, air-gun, and previously broken items back to him.
-All fully repaired and looking brand new.
+The Dursleys said nothing when Harry returned Dudley's repaired items back to him.
+All looking brand new.

 It was the summer after 2nd year; He, Ron, and (by way of a ripped page) Hermione had saved Ginny and closed the chamber of secrets.

-During his first few years at school, Harry had already charmed an old snowboard into a "Hover board", made an object that was a logical cross between a quill and a pen, fixed up over half of the school's old brooms, and repaired or restored any broken item that any student would bring him.
+While only in his first few years at school, Harry had already charmed an old snowboard into a 'Hover board', made an object that was a logical cross between a quill and a pen, fixed up over half of the school's old brooms, and repaired or restored any broken items that students would bring him.
 Even if it took begging a teacher for information on how to fix it.

 There was no object to big or to small that Harry wouldn't look at, and try to figure out.

-The hours spent in the clock tower and the great hall just staring upwards for inspiration where proof enough of that.
+Hours spent in the clock tower and the great hall just staring upwards for inspiration where proof enough of that.
 It was just who Harry was.
-Everyone, even Ron accepted it.
+Everyone, even Ron, Nevillie and Dumbledore accepted it.

-But it was an odd website that Harry found while web-surfing late one night, (On Dudley's old computer he repaired a long time ago.)
-That gripped Harry for hours and hours that summer... a website that would end up changing his entire life.
+But it was an odd website that Harry found while web-surfing late night that summer, (On Dudley's old computer he repaired a long time ago) That gripped Harry's attention and held his fascination for hours on end...
+A website that would end up changing his entire life.

 'The science of Deduction.'
-A website owned by one Sherlock Holmes...
+Owned by one Sherlock Holmes.